-What is a Dino 308?
+What is the Ferrari Dino 308 GT4?

-The page is not just a technical overview.
+This page is not just a technical overview.

 Una Ferrari diversa